AdminControlApp/AdminControl/packages/electron-app/readme.md

 Electron has a negative reputation for bloated applications, and I completely understand it.
 But, for the purposes of this project, Electron was the best tool for the job.

-For one, a lot of the utilities involved with AdminControl (e.g. phone-call-pass) are already written in JavaScript/TypeScript, and I'm not interested in rewriting all my utilities in another programming language.
+For one, a lot of the utilities involved with AdminControl (e.g. phone-call-input) are already written in JavaScript/TypeScript, and I'm not interested in rewriting all my utilities in another programming language.

 I've tried setting up interop between Swift and JavaScript by using Rollup to bundle my utilities into a few files and including Node inside the macOS application, but this process in extremely painful and tedious.